danishuzair/udacity_p2_continuous_control/Report.md

 The actions available were a vector of four numbers, corresponding to torque applied to the agents two joints.

-The rewards were setup such that for each timestep that the agents hand were inside the target location, the agent receives a reward of +0.1 To "solve" the environment, the goal was to have an average reward of +30 over the previous 100 episodes.
+The rewards were setup such that for each timestep that the agents hand were inside the target location, the agent receives a reward of +0.1.
+To "solve" the environment, the goal was to have an average reward of +30 over the previous 100 episodes.
 This is averaged over all 20 agents.

 ### 2. Deep Deterministic Policy Gradient (DDPG)
 DDPG is a policy-based method which tries to directly find the optimal policy without first trying to find the optimal action-value function.
 Furthermore, DDPG is able to deal with a continuous action-space.
 At some level, DDPG is closer to Deep Q-Learning than being a action-critic method, with a major improvement over Deep Q-Learning being that it can deal with a continuous action-space.

 The DDPG learning method is setup as follows:
-1. DDPG uses two neural networks
+DDPG uses two neural networks
-a.
-An "actor neural network" determines the best action for any given state.
+- An "actor neural network" determines the best action for any given state.
-b.
-A "critic neural network" evaluates the optimal action-value function by using the actors best believed action.
+- A "critic neural network" evaluates the optimal action-value function by using the actors best believed action.

 DDPG reuses some of the strategies that were used with Deep Q-Learning.
 Two of the more important ones are the following:
 1. Experience replay